 This is a surname that is derived from the father’s given name.
 These names were constructed by either adding a prefix or a suffix to a child’s name.
 This would then denote whether someone was the son or the daughter of a person.

 Prefix – At the beginning of the surname

 The prefix ‘Mac‘ or ‘Mc‘ was used to denote the son of a person.
-For example a person with the surname MacDonald meant that they were the son of gentleman named Donald.
+For example, a person with the surname MacDonald meant that they were the son of a gentleman named Donald.

 So someone with the name Lewis ap Owen could be mutated to Lewis Bowen.
 The mutation Bowen was the result of ap Owen.
 Other examples such as Price from ap Rhys, and Bevan from ap Evan.